Common ancestor: a single species that gave rise to at least two other species.

 When a species evolves adaptations to survive in a particular place and they are not found elsewhere, they are known as endemic species.
 Scientists think that many of the species living near hydrothermal vents in the Southern Ocean are endemic.
 They are found nowhere else in the world.
 Studying endemic species is important, because it helps us to better understand how new species form.

 So the next time you go to the beach, take a second look at the vast ocean in front of you.
 Below the surface, there are animals living in the darkest, coldest, most extreme corners of the ocean.
 Studying those animals gives us clues about how the many different species on earth came to be.

-Ocean vent image by Black Tusk via Wikimedia Commons.
+Ocean vent "Sully Vent" image by the NOAA via Wikimedia Commons.

 Savanah McMahon.
 (2014, April 22).
 New World Under the Sea.
 ASU - Ask A Biologist.
 Retrieved February 23, 2024 from https://askabiologist.asu.edu/plosable/new-world-under-sea